Nischal-Pradhan/Nischal-Pradhan/README.md

 ### 🧠 About Me

 - 🎓 Post-Graduate Diploma in **AI & Data Science** — Loyalist College
-- 🏭 Working on my own projects; learning and testing ai and data features**
+- 🏭 Working on my own projects; learning and testing AI and data features
 - 🇨🇦 Based in Toronto, navigating the Express Entry / PR journey while leveling up my skills
 - 🛠️ Philosophy: **learn by shipping** — I'd rather build something real and messy than wait until it's "ready"
 - 🎨 I care a lot about design detail — if it's not clean, it's not done
-- 🌐 Trying to get into milti-lingual (FR/EN) product experiences
+- 🌐 Trying to get into multi-lingual (FR/EN) product experiences

 ---

 ### 🚀 Featured Project — MindBudget

 ---